 Are you seeking more privacy in your back or front yard?
 Living fences are an excellent option for you.
 These fences can last for decades or centuries, and if you love nature, living fences will give your home a beautiful touch of green.

-There are several living fence ideas you can consider, including shrubs, grasses, and trees.
-You can decide to go with an all-natural fence, a vine fence supported with metal posts, or even a horizontal wood fence with potted plants.
+You can consider several living fence ideas, including shrubs, grasses, and trees.
+You can choose an all-natural fence, a vine fence supported with metal posts, or even a horizontal wood fence with potted plants.